clamsproject/aapb-annotations/README.md

 This repository contains datasets from manual annotation projects in [AAPB](https://americanarchive.org/) - [CLAMS](https://clams.ai) collaboration.

 ## Project Information
-AAPB has involved the CLAMS team in a collaboration to develop archiving technology for public media (primarily video and audio from publicly-funded tv shows and radio broadcasts).
+[GBH](https://www.wgbh.org/) and the American Archive of Public Broadcasting (AAPB) have involved the CLAMS team in a collaboration to develop metadata creation systems for digital archives of public media
+(primarily video and audio from publicly-funded tv shows and radio broadcasts).
 This will facilitate the research and preservation of significant historical content from such media.
 The process of archiving, summarizing and extracting-metadata from this media could eventually be automatic.